DanEkhlas/MICA/README.md

 ## Modify absorbance data for analysis and plotting

-Now that we have imported the absorbance data from the spectrophotometer, let's bring it into the right format by **adding the customized labels to the rows and columns** of our dataframe as in the example layout above:
+Now that we have simulated absorbance data from the spectrophotometer, let's bring it into the right format by **adding the customized labels to the rows and columns** of our dataframe as in the example layout above:

 ```r
 custom_row_labels <- c("AMX", "CHL", "CIP", "CTX", "NAL", "STR","SXT", "TCY")